 1984 - 2002: The early years

-As a young gynaecologist in the 1980’s, Professor Jacobs was appalled by the poor survival rates of the women he saw with advanced stage ovarian cancer.
-He developed our vision – a future where fewer women develop and more women survive gynaecological cancers – and we together are determined to make it a reality.
+As a young gynaecologist in the 1980’s, Professor Jacobs developed our vision – a future where fewer women develop and more women survive gynaecological cancers – and we are determined to make it reality.
 He founded the Gynaecology Cancer Research Fund and was registered with the Charity Commission shortly after.

 Professor Ian Jacobs and Peter Vagn-Jensen revised the registration and constitution of Gynaecology Cancer Research Fund.
 The charity later became known as The Eve Appeal in 2002.

-Since its inception the charity has funded ground-breaking medical research focused on the risk prediction, earlier detection and ultimately prevention of women only cancers.
+Since its inception the charity has funded ground-breaking medical research focused on the risk prediction, earlier detection and ultimately prevention of gynaecological cancers.